Do you feel like your team can keep up with changes in HR technology in the next 10 years?

 As part of our research, we spoke to 500 HR and People teams about new technologies they’re using as they continue their journey from HR to People.

-We asked them what technology they currently use in their organisation, and what they plan to in the coming years.
+We asked them what technology they currently use in their organization, and what they plan to in the coming years.

-Technology adoption among HR and People teams was highest for cloud and mobile technology, but just 43% and 36% of organisations have adopted them respectively, followed by analytics (26% adopted) and self-service (24%).
+Technology adoption among HR and People teams was highest for cloud and mobile technology, but just 43% and 36% of organizations have adopted them respectively, followed by analytics (26% adopted) and self-service (24%).